Romee Strijd Flashes Major Thigh In Seductive Instagram Snap

 “Definition of the word stunning,” another fan said.

-Yet another fan commented “okay you’re honestly more than beautiful.”
+“Okay you’re honestly more than beautiful,” yet another fan commented.

 Strijd is no stranger to flaunting her incredible body on Instagram and in ad campaigns that are seen around the world.
 The Dutch bombshell has strutted her stuff on the Victoria’s Secret Fashion Show catwalk several times now, and is constantly showcasing her physique in lingerie for the brand.